muyoungko/ats_client/README.md

 # Auto Test Client

-This is under Developing, but service and function are always live.

 Auto test client is for test with real mobile phone which is your own device.

 Cloud Real Device Auto Test Platform : http://www.autotesthub.co.kr.s3-website.ap-northeast-2.amazonaws.com/